-Catch a free concert or talk at Bansuiso, a large mansion built in the 19th century French style.
+Catch a concert or talk at Bansuiso, a mansion built in the 19th century French style.
 The former second home of a descendant of the Matsuyama clan, Bansuiso is an oddity in its surroundings.
 A walk around the home to see the decadent chandeliers and moldings is a stark contrast to traditional Japanese architectural style.

 Saka no Ue no Kumo Museum is situated just south of Shiroyama Park.
 Leading Japanese architect Tadao Ando designed the museum inpired by Ryotaro Shiba's novel "Clouds Above the Hill," set mainly in Matsuyama .
 Explore a treasure trove of artifacts from the time period of the novel, which negotiates the Sino-Japanese War and Russo-Japanese War..

 In mid-August, the Matsuyama Baseball-Dance Festival is held at venues in the park and on the Okaido which runs through the Chifunemachi neighborhood.
 Many local food festivals, music festivals, and community events also take place at the park.

 * The information on this page may be subject to change due to COVID-19.